SavvyOpen/SoChat/README.md

 # Secure Real-Time Web Chat System
 **Technologies:** PHP, JavaScript, HTML, CSS, Server-Sent Events (SSE), MySQL

 A fully-featured real-time chat system built from scratch in vanilla PHP and JS, designed with security, efficiency, and portability in mind.
 The system demonstrates advanced features that typical frameworks don’t provide by default.
+Ideal for **privacy-focused self-hosted deployments** with minimal setup and hosting requirements.

 **Only the client-side code is provided for security purposes.
 This version of the client-side code represents the minimal setup only.**